 Responding, Liam Burns, president of NUS Scotland, said:

 “Although we should look first to the state and businesses to fulfil their responsibilities to higher education, a progressive graduate contribution, which only kicks in when you see a genuine financial benefit, and explicitly increases the amount students have in their pocket while they study, is certainly something we should consider in Scotland.”

 On Thursday, the Association of Investment Companies reported that whilst Scottish students were less worried about debt than those elsewhere in the UK, they were more worried about their job prospects once they graduate.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.